SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-implementation-part-one.markdown

 ### 2. Text Manager

-The implementation for Text is pretty much the same as Sprites as test does end up as a graphic drawn to the screen, it is not a sprite however and needs to be handled separately, there are some discussions that text like sprites are just draw-able elements on the screen and should be grouped together,&nbsp; just use which ever implementation works for you, but this way it is easier to read.
+The implementation for Text is pretty much the same as Sprites as test does end up as a graphic drawn to the screen, it is not a sprite however and needs to be handled separately, there are some discussions that text like sprites are just draw-able elements on the screen and should be grouped together,  just use which ever implementation works for you, but this way it is easier to read.

 So first off the storage lists / arrays: